amarquaye/gridco/week5/ploc/README.md

 Type python main.py followed by name of the file.

-Just make sure that the argument you enter are valid filenames.
+Just make sure that the argument you enter is a valid filename.

 Like this: